 Large language models hallucinate.
 This is not a bug that will be fixed in the next release.
 It is a fundamental property of how these models work: they predict the next probable token, not the next true token.
+Our deep dive into how our zero-hallucination RAG pipeline works explains the technical reasons in detail.

 ChatGPT will confidently tell you that a contract clause says something it does not say.
 Copilot will generate an API call to an endpoint that does not exist.
 Claude will cite a paper that was never written.
 For toy projects, this is amusing.
 For applications serving real users — legal tools, financial dashboards, healthcare systems, internal knowledge bases — this is unacceptable.
+That is why we built Wauldo Guard, a hallucination firewall that catches wrong answers before they reach your users.

 You need answers that are verified against your actual documents, with proof.
 Here is how to get there in five minutes.